 Wisdom Teeth to Go

 Many people regard wisdom teeth removal as something as a rite of passage for young adults.
 It’s not always necessary, but in many cases, we do need to remove these extra teeth to prevent unnecessary pain and dental damage in the future.
-If there’s someone in your family between the ages of 17 and 25, give us a call; it’s important for us to determine as soon as possible whether or not a wisdom tooth extraction will have to be performed.
+If there’s someone in your family between the ages of 17 and 25, give us a call; it’s important for us to determine as soon as possible whether or not wisdom tooth extractions in our Plano, TX dental office will need to be performed.

-Why Choose Vitality Dental for Wisdom Teeth Extractions?
+Why Choose Vitality Dental for Wisdom Tooth Extractions?